How to Make a Simple JavaScript Quiz — SitePoint

 );

-For each question, we’ll want to generate the right HTML, and so our first step is to create an array to hold the list of possible answers.
+For each question, we’ll want to generate the correct HTML, and so our first step is to create an array to hold the list of possible answers.

-Next, we’ll use a loop to fill in the answer choices for the current question.
-For each choice, we’re creating an HTML radio button.
+Next, we’ll use a loop to fill in the possible answers for the current question.
+For each choice, we’re creating an HTML radio button, which we enclose in a

+<label> element.
+This is so that users will be able to click anywhere on the answer text to select that answer.
+If the label was omitted, then users would have to click on the radio button itself, which is not very accessible.

 Notice we’re using template literals, which are strings but more powerful.
 We’ll make use of the following features:

-- Multi-line capabilities
+- multi-line capabilities

-- No more having to escape quotes within quotes because template literals use backticks instead
+- no more having to escape quotes within quotes because template literals use backticks instead

-- String interpolation, so you can embed JavaScript expressions right into your strings like this:
+- string interpolation, so you can embed JavaScript expressions right into your strings like this:

 Once we have our list of answer buttons, we can push the question HTML and the answer HTML onto our overall list of outputs.